Back to top

 What do you need to consider when switching to a heat pump in an old building?

-Can a heat pump in an old building be operated with existing radiators?
+Can a heat pump be operated in an old building with existing radiators?

 How efficient is a heat pump in an unrenovated old building?